These potatoes au gratin with Gruyere and cheddar cheeses will be the winning side casserole dish on your dinner table.

 What’s the difference between scalloped potatoes and potatoes au gratin?

 The key ingredient that differentiates these two types of potato dishes is cheese.
-Scalloped potatoes consist of thinly layered sliced potatoes baked with cream or milk while potatoes au gratin are layered with cheese.
+Scalloped potatoes consist of thin slices of potatoes baked with cream or milk while potatoes au gratin are layered with the best cheese.

-How to make potatoes au gratin with Gruyere
+How to make this au gratin recipe with Gruyere

 I prefer to use Yukon Gold potatoes sliced into thin discs that I have been pre-boiled for about 10 minutes.
-The potatoes are buttery to begin with so this flavor is accentuated in this dish.
+These are the best potatoes to use because they are buttery to begin with so this flavor is accentuated in this dish.

 The mixture of cheddar and Gruyere cheeses melt beautifully together and complement these golden potatoes without being overpowering.